SERVICES & PROGRAMS>

 AGI’s unique program is specifically tailored for those individuals under 65 years of age who have been diagnosed with dementia.
 This innovative program provides an opportunity to socialize with peers while engaging in meaningful activities that meet unique and particular needs.
 An evening support group is also offered for family caregivers affording them the opportunity to share their concerns.

-For more information about our Young Onset Social Group, please call Maude at 514-485-7233 or email email@example.com.
+For more information about our Young Onset Social Group, please call AGI - 514-485-7233 or email email@example.com.

 • Fruchter Respite-on-Wheels™